eoss-image-processing/eoss-image-processing.github.io/_posts/2020-06-24-trainable-segmentation.markdown

 In machine learning, a sample is represented as a vector of *features*.
 Deep learning models learn features directly from the data and are very popular for image processing.
 Nevertheless, they require a large training set and their training is very resource-intensive.
-We use instead local features representing for each pixel
+We instead use local features which, for each pixel, represent
 - the average intensity in a small region around the pixel
 - the average magnitude of gradients in the same region
 - and measures of local texture in this region